-Unlike some cities, Deerfield Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Deerfield Beach are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Deerfield Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Deerfield Beach is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Deerfield Beach who work in sales jobs (13.53%), office and administrative support (12.45%), and maintenance occupations (8.58%).
+There are especially a lot of people living in Deerfield Beach who work in sales jobs (11.72%), office and administrative support (10.76%), and food service (8.54%).

-Deerfield Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Deerfield Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Deerfield Beach is a very ethnically-diverse city.
+Deerfield Beach is an extremely ethnically-diverse city.
 The people who call Deerfield Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deerfield Beach residents report their race to be White, followed by Black or African-American.
 Deerfield Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.99% of the city’s residents.
-Important ancestries of people in Deerfield Beach include Italian, German, Irish, and Brazilian.
+People of Hispanic or Latino origin account for 17.87% of the city’s residents.
+Important ancestries of people in Deerfield Beach include Haitian, Brazilian, Italian, Irish, and German.

 The most common language spoken in Deerfield Beach is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.